Olive-backed quail-dove

 The olive-backed quail-dove (Leptotrygon veraguensis) is a species of bird in the family Columbidae.
 It is found in Colombia, Costa Rica, Ecuador, Nicaragua, and Panama.

 Taxonomy and systematics

 The olive-backed quail-dove was originally assigned to genus Geotrygon and even earlier to Oreopeleia, but a 2013 paper provided the basis for its present assignment.
 The American Ornithological Society (AOS) made the change in 2014 and the International Ornithological Committee (IOC) in 2015.

-This cladogram shows the position of the olive-backed quail-dove among its closest relatives.
 It is the only species in its genus.

 Description

 The male olive-backed quail-dove is 21 to 24.5 cm long and the female 21 to 22 cm.
 They weigh about 155 g.
 The adult's forehead is white transitioning to a gray crown and purple hindcrown, nape, and neck.
 A broad white stripe under the eye has a narrower black stripe under it.
 The upperparts are dark olive brown or purplish brown.
 The throat is white and the belly white or buffy white, with reddish buff flanks.
 The neck, breast, and upperparts have a greenish or purplish iridescence.
 The sexes are generally alike though the female may sometimes have a buff forehead and crown.
 Juveniles are similar as well but their feathers have rusty fringes and they have no iridescence.